Practical and Provably Secure Onion Routing: The passive adversary

 \begin{proof} We prove this by cases.

 In the first case, $\sigma_1$ is the same as $\sigma_0$ except that the inputs of two users are swapped, i.e., $d(\sigma_0, \sigma_1) = 2$.
-From Lemma~\ref{lem-mix}b, there are at least some polylog number of rounds where the swapped onions are both routed to an honest bin (not necessarily the same bin).
+Using Chernoff bounds for Poisson trials (Lemma~\ref{lem-mix}b in Appendix~\ref{sec:proofs}), there are at least some polylog number of rounds where the swapped onions are both routed to an honest bin (not necessarily the same bin).
 From Theorem~\ref{thm-random}, after the polylog number of steps, the locations of these two target onions are statistically indistinguishable from each other.

 In the second case, $d(\sigma_0, \sigma_1) > 2$.
 However, the distance between $\sigma_0$ and $\sigma_1$ is always polynomially bounded.
 By a simple hybrid argument, it follows that $V^{\Pi, \adv}(\sigma_0) \approx_s V^{\Pi, \adv}(\sigma_1)$ from case~1. \end{proof}